GaneshKetham/Sales-Supply-Chain-Analytics/README.md

 Dataset

-Dataset: DataCo Smart Supply Chain Dataset

-The dataset contains approximately 180,000+ records and 50+ columns covering areas such as:

-Customer information Product and category details Sales and profit Orders and shipping Delivery performance Markets and regions Departments
+This project uses the DataCo Smart Supply Chain Dataset, containing approximately 180,000 records and 50+ attributes related to customers, products, sales, orders, shipping, and delivery performance.

-The dataset was used to analyze both business performance and supply chain efficiency.
+The dataset was cleaned and analyzed using Python before being used for SQL analysis and Power BI visualization.

+Note: The dataset files are not included in this repository due to GitHub file-size limitations.
+The analysis notebook contains the data-cleaning and preprocessing workflow used to prepare the dataset.

 Tools Used Python – Data cleaning and exploratory data analysis Pandas – Data manipulation and analysis Microsoft SQL Server – SQL-based business analysis Power BI – Interactive dashboard and visualization